c6digital/recruitment-test-alulham/README.md

 - Add a share button that allows users to share their local stats via WhatsApp, with the data [pre-filled in the message](https://faq.whatsapp.com/5913398998672934#create-your-own-link-with-a-pre-filled-message)
 3. Submit a PR with your prototype

-Some general notes:
+> [!TIP]
+>

-- This is supposed to be a simple prototype - we're not looking for production-ready code or a pixel perfect UI.
+> - This is supposed to be a simple prototype - we're not looking for production-ready code or a pixel perfect UI.
-- Feel free to build this in any way you want
+> - Feel free to build this in any way you want
-- Use whatever tools you would use in a real project (Google, AI, etc.)
+> - Use whatever tools you would use in a real project (Google, AI, etc.)
-- Please use the full hour: if you finish early, use time to make the prototype as good as possible
+> - Please use the full hour: if you finish early, use time to make the prototype as good as possible

 ## Installation